 Common structures and where they fail

 Management fees with no service substance.
-A Moldovan SRL paying a monthly management fee to its foreign parent on the basis of a broadly worded contract — "strategic oversight", "access to group expertise" — is a reliable audit trigger.
+A Moldovan SRL paying a monthly management fee to its foreign parent on the basis of a broadly worded contract — "strategic oversight", "access to group expertise" — is a reliable audit trigger, and it sits at the intersection of transfer pricing and broader Moldovan business tax strategy.
 SFS will ask for evidence of the services actually performed: board minutes, advisory reports, email correspondence, staff time records.
 If the parent provides no identifiable services that a third party would pay for, SFS will deny the deductibility of the fee and adjust the SRL's taxable income upward.

 Royalties to an IP holding entity.
-A structure in which the SRL pays a royalty to a related company in a low-tax jurisdiction for use of software or a trademark attracts scrutiny on two grounds: whether the IP holder actually owns the IP in a meaningful sense (development history, DEMPE functions — development, enhancement, maintenance, protection, exploitation), and whether the royalty rate is at arm's length.
+A structure in which the SRL pays a royalty to a related company in a low-tax jurisdiction for use of software or a trademark, often set up during an IT operations relocation to Moldova, attracts scrutiny on two grounds: whether the IP holder actually owns the IP in a meaningful sense (development history, DEMPE functions — development, enhancement, maintenance, protection, exploitation), and whether the royalty rate is at arm's length.
 If the IP was developed by the Moldovan SRL's own employees and then assigned upward, SFS will look at the assignment price and the post-assignment royalty as a single economic transaction.

 Thin-capitalisation and shareholder loans.
 Loans from shareholders or related parties to the SRL at below-market interest rates are a form of equity contribution dressed as debt; loans at above-market rates shift income artificially.
 Both directions attract scrutiny.
 The interest rate on an intercompany loan must be supported by a market benchmark: published central-bank reference rates, Bloomberg loan market data, or a formal benchmarking study.
 Moldova's Codul Fiscal also contains thin-capitalisation provisions that limit the deductibility of interest where the SRL's debt-to-equity ratio exceeds the statutory threshold.